rmsk2/minica/README.md

 a new password.
 Setting the property  `minica.REPO.current` lets you change between different sets of secret retrieval functions as specified by their ids.
 The default value of `minica.REPO.current` is `default`.

-As an example here alternative secret retreival functions which allow the user to type in a new CA password while generating new end entity passwords automatically:
+As an example here alternative secret retrieval functions which allow the user to type in a new CA password while generating new end entity passwords automatically and return the existing CA password without manual intervention:

 ```py
 CA_PW = ""